JoshuaJFHolloway/TL/README.md

 <a href="https://ibb.co/kpyFi9"><img src="https://preview.ibb.co/mMZo39/Screen_Shot_2018_08_13_at_01_14_32.png" alt="Screen_Shot_2018_08_13_at_01_14_32" border="0"></a>

-The arrows take you to the url of said departing train.
+The arrows take you to the url of said departing train which would show the list of its stops.

 ## Contributors